Housesitting: How to get free accommodation while travelling the world

 Which housesitting websites should you be using?

 https://www.aussiehousesitters.com.au/ – Our go-to for Australian housesitting gigs.
-There are usually more listings on this site than any other in Australia and when you consider how low supply can be, the popularity of this one helps. $65 AUD annual fee.
+There are usually more listings on this site than any other in Australia and when you consider how low supply can be, the popularity of this one helps. $84 AUD annual fee.
+Drop us a comment below and we’ll comment back with a unique referral code to get $10 off your membership 🙂

 https://www.trustedhousesitters.com/ – We haven’t delved into an international housesitting experience yet, but when we do we’ll probably use this site.
 Part of an international network of housesitting websites and comes with a 5-star Trustpilot rating based on 4000+ reviews. $99 AUD annual fee.